M2007U/README/ReadMe.txt

         - if you are a student and using this for an assignment or a project
             - you MUST cite this as a source
             - your instructor allows you to use external resources like this one
-            - your instructor has the right to disapprove your submissions if it violates the set criteria of your assignments.
+            - your instructor has the right to disapprove your submissions if using our repos violates the set criteria of your assignments.
         - if you find your name in the author section
             - you have contributed to the repository, and thus the repositories are considered as your partial work
-            - if you were to use this in your project or assignments, you may need to discuss with your instructor
+            - if you were to use this in your project or assignments, you may need to discuss it with your instructor
-    4. You can download and LEARN from it, and get inspired from it.
+    4. You can download and LEARN from it, and get inspired.

 ​